How to Create DMARC Record – Explained in Detail

-Once you have generated your DMARC txt record, it is time to add it to your DNS server.
+Once you have generated your DMARC txt record, it needs to add it to your DNS server.
 Remember that some domain hosts also provide options for creating a DMARC record and adding it to the domain.
-But if you don’t have the opportunity, you can use any free DMARC record generator tool to create the record and add it to your domain host.
+But if you don’t have a lot of opportunities, you can use any free DMARC record generator tool to create the record and add it to your domain host.

 In the domain host, search for the ‘Add DNS record’ option and click that link.
-You can then add the following information:
+You can then add the following information to the page:

 Name – _dmarc